 Analyze the ways that positioning and other environmental influences can obstruct or enhance sensory motor development.

-3. Identify at least 3-4 strategies to facilitate antigravity and sensory motor development.
+Demonstrate at least 3-4 strategies to facilitate antigravity sensory motor patterns.

 The participant must complete the course in its entirety.
 Following the passing score of 80% on the post-course quiz, the participant will be immediately issued a course completion certificate that can be downloaded or printed.